cleverhans-lab/cleverhans/README.md

 * Report any configuration variables used to determine the behavior of the attack.

-For example, you might report "We benchmarked the robustness of our method to adversarial attack using v1.0.0 of CleverHans.
-On a test set modified by the `fgsm` with `eps` of 0.3, we obtained a test set accuracy of 71.3%."
+For example, you might report "We benchmarked the robustness of our method to adversarial attack using v2.0.0 of CleverHans.
+On a test set modified by the `FastGradientMethod` with a max-norm `eps` of 0.3, we obtained a test set accuracy of 71.3%."

 ## Contributing